ashtonw7/writing-with-no-purpose/posts/caveman.md

 —Instead of many cavewoman, caveman only get one cavewoman.
 She is called cavewife.

 —Ugg thinks that is good idea.
-Ugg will choose Bibi as wife.
+Ugg will choose Bibi as cavewife.

-—No, Og already picked Bibi.
+—No, Ogg already picked Bibi.
 Ugg can have Blargh.

 //